JFernando4/Research_Project_Manager/examples/mnist_example/README.md

         --experiment-name mnist_example --experiment-config-path ./examples/mnist_example/config.json \
         --use-slurm --slurm-config-path ./examples/mnist_example/slurm_config.json --verbose

-You should see the output of running the command `sbatch` in slurm, which is simply a number corresponding to the ID of the job that was just schedule.
+You should see the output of running the command `sbatch` in slurm: `Submitted batch job $JOB-ID`.
 You'll see several of these depending on the number of jobs that were scheduled.